Glutathione peroxidase: Clinical significance

 It has been shown that low levels of glutathione peroxidase as measured in the serum may be a contributing factor to vitiligo.
 Lower plasma glutathione peroxide levels were also observed in patients with type 2 diabetes with macroalbuminuria and this was correlated to the stage of diabetic nephropathy.
 In one study, the activity of glutathione peroxidase along with other antioxidant enzymes such as superoxide dismutase and catalase was not associated with coronary heart disease risk in women.
 Glutathione peroxidase activity was found to be much lower in patients with relapsing-remitting multiple sclerosis.
 One study has suggested that glutathione peroxidase and superoxide dismutase polymorphisms play a role in the development of celiac disease.

 The activity of this enzyme has been reported to be decreased in case of copper deficiency in the liver and plasma.

+Evolution

+GPxs are a key part of animal (including human) antioxidant defenses.
+They are also find in bacteria, plants, and fungi.
+GPx was the first selenoprotein discovered, with a highly reactive Sec residue at the active site.
+Comparison of GPx sequences from all these types of life suggest that the ancestral GPx did not contain selenium; instead, acquision of Sec happened early in animal evolution, before the sponges diverged from other animals.

+Humans have eight Gpx genes, but only five of them contain Sec (GPX1, GPX2, GPX3, GPX4, GPX6).
+The non-existence of Sec in GPX7 and GPX8 appears to be universal among animals.
+The loss of Sec (by replacement with Cys) in GPX5 was, however, a relatively recent event that happened after the divergence of humans from rodents.
+Rodents have independently lost the Sec in Gpx6, but kept it in their version of Gpx5.
+Human GPX5 and rodent Gpx6 retain vestigial SECIS elements indicative of their past.